simonjosefsson/graphwalker.org/content/docs/workflow.md

 # Workflow - This is how you would work using GraphWalker
 This article will describe a normal workflow when designing for test automation using GraphWalker.
 There are 3 main steps involved:

+* Test idea
 * The design
 * Writing the test code
 * Running the test.

-## Test design
+## Test idea and design
-The purpose of the test design is to describe the *expected behavior of the system under test*.
-The way it works, is that you in a finite state diagram [model], express an action as a directed edge (an arrow).
-The edge points to a vertex (node), where the result or consequence of the action is verified/asserted.
+The purpose of the test design is to describe the **expected behavior of the system under test**.
+The way it works, is that you in a finite state diagram [model], express an action as a directed edge.
+An edge is alson known as an arrow, arc or transition.
+The edge points to a vertex.
+Also known as a node or state, where the results or the consequence of the previous action is verified/asserted.

-Let's try an example.
-Let's say we have the following requirements, which is taken from the Spotify desktop client.
+### Test idea
+Our test idea, is to write a regression test for the Spotify Desktop Client, more sepcifically, the feature **login**. (<a href="http://en.wikipedia.org/wiki/Spotify">Spotify is a music streaming business</a>)

+The feature is suppose to work  like this:
-If all cache is removed, and the client is then started, the Login dialog is expected to be displayed.
-If the user enters valid credentials and tries to login, the client is expected to display the What's New page.
+* In a freshly installed client, and the client is started, the Login dialog is expected to be displayed.
+* The user enters valid credentials and the client is expected to start.
+* If the user quits, or logs out, the Login dialog is displayed once again.
+* If the user checks the **Remember Me** chackbox, and logs in (using valid creds), the client starts, and, nect time the user starts the client, it will start without displaying the Login dialog.

 A model, would look something like this: